July 22, 2025

 📡Smart Sensor Networks

-Wireless networks connecting multiple sensors provide comprehensive building coverage while reducing installation costs.
+Wireless networks connecting multiple VOC monitors provide comprehensive building coverage while reducing installation costs.
 Real-time data sharing improves response times to air quality issues.

 🤖AI and Machine Learning